Guy1m0/ZKML-Benchmark/docs/benchmark_report.md

 A principal discovery is the marked divergence in performance between two zk systems, zk-SNARKs and Halo2, particularly in their handling of neural networks.
 Circomlib-ml's approach to transpiling 'Conv2d' operators into circom incurs significant resource demands, contrasting with ezkl and zkml that were more influenced by variations in the number of layers and network parameters.

 Furthermore, the fraud-proof system underpinning the opML framework demonstrated considerable promise in image classification tasks.
 Despite current limitations in operator support, the framework's performance on DNN models suggests it could be a viable alternative to traditional zkML frameworks.
-This is especially the case for applications where a degree of accuracy loss is acceptable and the assurance of any-trust: a single honest validator can enforce correct behavior—is sufficient.
+This is especially the case for applications that the assurance of any-trust: a single honest validator can enforce correct behavior—is sufficient.

 A critical aspect not examined in this benchmark is the scaling factor's influence on accuracy loss.
 Default settings were used for each framework: